 Non-phototrophic microorganisms massively involved in subaerial biofilms formation are Fungi and Bacteria.
-The greatest majority of reported molds is formed from members of Ascomycota Phylum (87%) with a filamentous morphology (Fig. 3c/f), followed by Basidiomycota and Zygomycota.
-Nevertheless, at a lower taxonomic rank in Ascomycota, Dothideomycetes, Eurotiomycetes, and Sordariomycetes include some of the most retrieved molds in microbial mats, such as Aspergillus, Penicillium, Alternaria, and Fusarium.
+The greatest majority of reported molds is formed from members of Ascomycota Phylum (87%) with a filamentous morphology (Fig. 3c, f), followed by Basidiomycota and Zygomycota.
+Nevertheless, at a lower taxonomic rank in Ascomycota, Dothideomycetes, Eurotiomycetes, and Sordariomycetes include some of the most retrieved molds in microbial mats, such as Aspergillus, Penicillium, Alternaria, Fusarium, etc.

-Bacterial growth on stone is somehow less investigated and taxonomic attribution is often uncertain.
-Also, VBNC (Viable But Not Culturable) Bacteria are a major issue in biofilm description, since they have been neglected for a long time.
-Extrapolating data from cited literature, we have found that most of Bacteria involved in subaerial biofilms share three features, namely (i) they belong to the Actinobacteria or Firmicutes group, (ii) they are positive for Gram staining, and (iii) they have an aerobial metabolism (Fig. 4).
+Bacterial growth on stone is somehow less investigated when compared to other microbial groups and taxonomic attribution is often uncertain.
+Also, VBNC (viable but not culturable) Bacteria are a major issue in biofilm description, since they have been neglected for a long time.
+Extrapolating data from cited literature, we have found that most of Bacteria involved in subaerial biofilms share three features: (i) they belong to the Actinobacteria or Firmicutes group, (ii) they are positive for Gram staining, and (iii) they have an aerobial metabolism (Fig. 4).

-The fact that no precise involvement of one or more species is necessary in biofilm formation may support the idea that morphology is a key feature for the establishment of a novel community on stone substrata (Marasco et al. 2016; Del Mondo et al. 2018); moreover, the participation of ubiquitous soil and freshwater microorganisms occurs in a way that could be primarily influenced by environmental parameters or metabolic features.
+In our survey, we could not find a group of microorganism (taxonomic or metabolic) that is uniformly present across the stone substrata collected by the case-study literature.
+Rather we have found a wide majority of phototrophic and heterotrophic filamentous microorganisms with a ubiquitous growth attitude.
+To date, it is still unclear if pioneer colonizers share a common phylogenetic or metabolic trait, except for the ability to survive in very changeable environments with small resources; this may support the idea that morphology is a key feature for the establishment of a novel community on stone substrata (Marasco et al. 2016; Del Mondo et al. 2018).
 Enhancing surface porosity with network meshes formed by filaments and branches allows the further contribution of single-celled microorganisms and spore, which can secondarily bloom in the biofilm if conditions are appropriate.